python/typing/typing_extensions/README.md

 # Typing Extensions

-The `typing_extensions` module contains backports of recent changes to the `typing` module that were not present in older versions of `typing`.
+The `typing_extensions` module contains backports of recent changes to the `typing` module that are not present in older versions of `typing`.

 This module is intended to be used mainly by people who are using